Leo4j/JRecon/README.md

 JRecon will initially ask you if you want to download tools like Nessus, WinShareEnum, AdvIPScanner, HFS, VirtualBox, and Kali OS

-The tool enumerates for:
+The tool enumerates for and performs (upon request):

 •	AD objects and policies (subnets, computers, users, DCs, password policy and more)

 •	Users Description field piping to file (excludes blank entries)

+•	Creates a list of Servers

+•	Creates a list of Hosts running Unsupported OS

+•	Checks on Local Admins on the system

+•	Checks if AV is installed

+•	Checks for Local Admin Password Solution (LAPS)

+•	Kerberoasting and ASREPRoasting

+•	Checks for presence of Kerb Tickets in your local machine

+•	Enumerates for Vulnerable GPOs

-•	Misconfigured Certificate Templates
+•	Checks for Misconfigured Certificate Templates

-•	BloodHound collection (CollectionMethod -All)
+•	BloodHound collection

-•	Exploitable Systems
+•	Checks for Exploitable Systems

-•	LDAP Signing
+•	Checks for LDAP Signing

-•	Passwords in GPO (and decrypts them if it finds any)
+•	Checks for Passwords in GPO (and decrypts them if it finds any)

-•	Passwords in SYSVOL/Netlogon
+•	Checks for Passwords in SYSVOL/Netlogon

-•	Accessible shares (Read)
+•	Checks for Accessible shares (Read)

-•	Writable shares (Write)
+•	Checks for Writable shares (Write)

-Do you want to run the initial Domain Enumeration ?

-Do you want to run BloodHound Collection ?

-Do you want to download and run PingCastle ?

-Do you want to enumerate Readable Shares ?

-Do you want to use PingCastle to enumerate shares ?

-Do you want to enumerate Writable Shares ?

-Do you want to run a URL File Attack ?
+•	Asks you if you want to run a URL File Attack

-Do you want to run a Kerberoast (and ASREPRoast) attack ?

-Do you want to check for presence of Kerb Tickets in your local machine ?

-Do you want to check for Misconfigured Certificate Templates ?

-Do you want to enumerate for Vulnerable GPOs ?

-Do you want to enumerate LDAP Signing ?

-Do you want to check for Exploitable Systems ?

-Do you want to search for Passwords in GPO ?

-Do you want to search for Passwords in SYSVOL/Netlogon ?

 ### How to run ?